BizMetrics/bizmetrics-api/_referenceArticles/1Overview.md

 anchor: overview
 ---

-# NOTE:

-*The API is currently on a BETA and *DRAFT* state, meaning that it might still change.
-Nothing should be implemented until the *DRAFT* state is revoked.*

 # Overview:

 The API basicly consists of a REST API, where JSON content is transmitted in the body of the requests.